 A rope of three strands is not easily broken.
 (Ecclesiastes 4:12)

-The last church I pastored went through a massive breakdown when a new pastor arrived and quickly announced a moral indiscretion in his background.
-Two groups exiting the church began new congregations, one group spread into the community and joined other churches, a fourth group went home and haven’t been to church since, and, after the pastor was terminated, I became the pastor of the remaining members.
+The last church I pastored had gone through a massive breakdown when the new pastor quickly announced a moral indiscretion in his background.
+Two groups exiting the church began new congregations, a third bunch spread into the community and joined other churches, a fourth group went home and haven’t been to church since, and, a year after the pastor was dealt with, I became the pastor of those who remained.

 That’s not a church split; explosion is more like it.

-In analyzing the reasons for a great church’s near-complete self-destruction, one thing became clear: the members were united by one thing, the pulpit.
+In analyzing the reasons for a great church’s near-complete self-destruction, one thing became clear: the members were united by one thing only, the pulpit.
 And when the pulpit failed, they abandoned ship because there was nothing tying them to that location.

 The line from Ecclesiastes assuring us that “a threefold cord is not quickly broken” gives us a clue on locking in our members so that a failure of one “cord” will not break the rope and destroy the whole system.

-It’s all about redundancy–safeguarding the makeup of the church in more than one way.
-Three ways, to be exact.
+It’s all about redundancy–safeguarding the membership of the church in multiple ways.

-Redundancy means to build in numerous systems as backup to each other.
+Redundancy means building in numerous systems as backup to each other.
 If the power goes off, a generator kicks in.
 If the generator fails, something else takes over.
 And so forth.

 Using that as our model, we should do all in our power to seal in our members in order to keep the church strong, our ministries going forward, the name of Christ honored, and each believer faithful.